-Since then I've nursed in neurological rehabilitation, working with neurogenic bladders after spinal cord injury, and in neurosurgery where I have strictly monitored urine production after pituitary surgery to monitor for diabetes insipidus.
-Currently I work in the nursing home setting where poor fluid intake, decreasing renal function and advancing dementia provide new challenges to catheter care.
+Since then, I've nursed in neurological rehabilitation, working with neurogenic bladders after SCI, and in neurosurgery where I have strictly monitored urine production after pituitary surgery to monitor for diabetes insipidus.
+Currently, I work in the nursing home setting where poor fluid intake, decreasing renal function and advancing dementia provide new challenges to catheter care.

-It was, however, when caring for a family member that I first realised that, for some people, a blocked catheter can mean the difference between life and death.
-Autonomic dysreflexia is a medical emergency that can occur in the spinal cord injured patient: a stimulus such as a blocked catheter can trigger an excessive sympathetic nervous response resulting in hypertension, stroke, convulsions, cardiac arrest and death (Cowan, 2015).
+It was, however, when caring for a family member when I first realised that for some people, a blocked urinary catheter can mean the difference between life and death.
+Autonomic Dysreflexia is a medical emergency that can occur in someone with an SCI; a stimulus such as a blocked catheter can trigger an excessive sympathetic nervous response resulting in hypertension, stroke, convulsions, cardiac arrest and death (Cowan, 2015).